worldwise001/worldwise001.github.com/pubs.md

 I like speaking, and less so writing.
 Feel free to reach out if you are looking for speakers on security or privacy engineering!

-Note: I will NOT sit on Yet Another Diversity Panel.

 ### bio

 Sarah is an engineer on a privacy engineering team at Square.
 Her background includes 4+ years of industry experience in security/privacy infrastructure design and engineering, and 4 years of academic privacy research.
 She has a variety of speaking experience; highlights including organizing and presenting a 300+ person CTF workshop at Grace Hopper, and a series of funny lightning talks on infrastructure security and privacy challenges.